Welding Pipe

 Hydrogen can be introduced to the weld via the filler metal, the base material or the atmosphere.
 While hydrogen is quite soluble in molten or nearly molten weld metal, as the weld cools it will naturally begin to diffuse out of the area.
 As alluded to previously, any hydrogen that remains in the weld then gathers around the martensitic crystals or other imperfections in the HAZ, increasing pressure on the microstructure and causing a crack.
 This hydrogen diffusion can take hours or days to occur, hence cold cracking’s delayed appearance.

-Materials prone to cold cracking include those with high carbon and/or high alloy levels and which are therefore also higher in strength.
-Such materials, especially thicker ones, are generally less ductile and tend to shrink after welding, which causes additional residual stresses that lead to cracking.
+Materials prone to cold cracking include those with high carbon and/or high alloy levels, and are therefore higher in strength.
+Such materials, especially thicker ones, are generally less ductile and tend to shrink after welding.
+This can cause additional residual stresses that lead to cracking.

-Pre-heating the base metal prior to welding slows down the cooling rate, allowing more time for hydrogen to diffuse from the weld, and it also forms a more ductile, less hard microstructure often referred to as pearlite.
+Pre-heating the base metal prior to welding slows down the cooling rate.
+This allows more time for hydrogen to diffuse from the weld, and forms a more ductile, less hard microstructure.
+This is often referred to as pearlite.
 Pearlite forms a the expense of martensite and is much less susceptible to the damaging effects of hydrogen.

 Other Best Defenses: Selecting and Storing Filler Metals